rumax/react-native-PDFView/README.md

 #### iOS only
 You can set the additional property 'fadeInDuration' (in ms, defaults to 0.0) to smoothly fade the webview into view when pdf loading is completed.

-#### local file support (Android todo)
-You can load local PDF files by using resourceType `file`.

-Currently, this is supported only for iOS.
-The implementation will first look in the MainBundle for the file.
-If this fails, the DocumentDirectory will be queried for the document.

 ## Getting started